samsquire/ideas4/README.md

 We want to change the tip of execution between multiple things.

 For the Linux kernel this is a hardware interrupt on a timer where each process is ordered in a tree by priority and the highest priority process is cached.
-The schedule() function in kernel/sched/core.c and switch_to in process_64.c.
+The schedule() function in `kernel/sched/core.c` and `switch_to` in `process_64.c`.

 Unfortunately it's not really possible to prempt a thread in user space.
 When a thread is executing it can only be prempted by the kernel scheduler.
 But if we are an interpreter we can do what Golang does, we can preempt virtual threads/goroutines by having a stack per process and multiplex between processes and inserting scheduler commands when the stack grows.

-The problem with this is that you need to rewrite instructions to point to correct jump locations and branches.
+[I actually wrote a userspace scheduler.](https://github.com/samsquire/preemptible-thread) With my original design, it required polymorphic code to rewrite instructions to point to correct jump locations and branches.
+My userspace scheduler insteads manipulates loop limit variables to interrupt threads.

 ```

 ```
+How do we visually multiplex?

 # 98. Virtual interrupts